-In my opinion, uMake might have one of the best AR for the daily consumer.
+In my opinion, uMake might have one of the best ARs for the daily consumer.

-In-between app support is essential when working on large scale projects.
+Do note that in-between app support is essential when working on large-scale projects.

 Both uMake and SketchUp support multiple formats and can share files between other platforms.

-Due to the limitations in uMake, the developers are currently developing a beta that allows export form uMake to SketchUp.
+Due to the limitations in uMake, the developers are currently developing a beta that allows export from uMake to SketchUp.